Angie325/Believe/READme.md

 * First two digits of century of birth
 * month of birth

-Known Bugs
+KNOWN BUGS

 Sometimes your answer may come out with a decimal place,no need to worry incase it happens.
-Technologies Used
+TECHNOLOGIES USED

 Technlologies that have been used include html,css and javaScript Support and contact details

-{Incase of anything,feel free to reach out to me on this number 0718376404.}
+Incase of anything,feel free to reach out to me on this number 0718376404.
+LICENSE AND COPYRIGHT
 License alicensed under [MIT license] (https://choosealicense.com/licenses/mit/) Copyright (c) {2020} Angela Apondi Copyright.